bichotll/FormValidationBundle/README.md

 ```

 ##Last changes
+ - Parent forms not avoided
+ - Submit buttons not avoided
  - Added more form information
  - Removed jQValidation generator
  - Removed generator folder and strategy.
 Now the parsers will be aplied externally.